matthewmox/BUDA530/Homework 3/README.md

     number of billionaires.
 This highlights the importance of overall economic health in generating top-tier wealth.

-2. Education’s Surprising Influence: Contrary to expectations, primary education enrollment has a substantial positive effect on the number of billionaires.
+2. Education’s Influence: Primary education enrollment has a substantial positive effect on the number of billionaires.
 The model indicates that a 1% increase in enrollment corresponds to an increase of approximately 3.84% in the number of billionaires.
 This could be due to the long-term benefits of education on a country’s economic environment.

 3. Population Size Matters Less: Surprisingly, population size displayed a negative correlation.
 An increase of 1% in population